Currently Enrolling Trials

 Nurtec ODT is a calcitonin gene-related peptide receptor antagonist.

-Nurtec ODT is specifically indicated for the acute treatment of migraine with or without aura in adults.
+Nurtec ODT is specifically indicated for the acute treatment of migraine with or without aura in adults and for the preventive treatment of episodic migraine in adults.

 Nurtec ODT is supplied as a tablet for sublingual or oral administration.
 The recommended dose is 75 mg taken orally.
 The maximum dose in a 24-hour period is 75 mg.
 The safety of treating more than 15 migraines in a 30-day period has not been established.